artandrey/event-driven/packages/core/README.md

 The main purpose of this package is to provide core functionality for building event-driven architectures in TypeScript applications.
 `EventBus` provides methods to make it possible to extend event routing for specific integrations and enable acknowledgement mechanisms for message brokers.

-Starting from this version, the core package supports not only events but also tasks and any custom "handlable" objects through a generic abstraction system.
+TStarting from this version, the core package supports not only events but also tasks and any custom "handlable" objects through a generic abstraction system.

-# Disclaimer
+# Navigation

-This package is still under development and the API may change in further releases.
-Documentation may not cover all features.

 - [Installation](#installation)
 - [Core Concepts](#core-concepts)